Apple Watch Series 6

 Launched during the "Time Flies" event, Apple Fitness+ allows customers equipped with an Apple Watch and another Apple device with a screen to perform guided workouts.
-Displaying a workout on an iPhone, iPad, or via the Apple TV, the app will monitor the user's workout via Apple Watch sensors.
+Displaying a workout on an iPhone, iPad, or Apple TV, the app will monitor the user's workout via Apple Watch sensors.

 Apple's trainers provide a series of weekly studio workout videos.
 They cover various workout types, including high-intensity interval training (HIIT), yoga, and strength training.
 Apple Watch data appears on the screen as an overlay, letting users keep track of their progress without looking at the Watch.
 This includes notifications for reaching fitness goals on their rings.

 Fitness+ uses a custom recommendation engine that accounts for previously completed workouts.
 It then suggests new options that match user preferences or different workouts to help maintain a balanced routine.
 Fitness+ users can also take advantage of a filtering tool to choose a routine based on workout type, trainer, duration, or music.

-Users who also subscribe to Apple Music can save Fitness+ workout playlists for later listening.
+Users who subscribe to Apple Music can save Fitness+ workout playlists for later listening.

-The service costs $9.99 per month or $79.99 per year, with a 30 day free trial.
-Those who buy a new Apple Watch Series 3 or later, starting on September 15, 2020, get three months of Fitness+ for free.
+The service costs $9.99 per month or $79.99 per year, with a 30-day free trial.
+Those who buy a new Apple Watch Series 3 or later get three months of Fitness+ for free.

 Fitness+ requires a user to be wearing an Apple Watch Series 3 or newer.
-Users can share the subscription with up to five other people in Family Sharing for no additional cost.
+Users can share the subscription with five other people in Family Sharing for no additional cost.
 It is also available to use as part of the new Apple One subscription.

 The new flagship wearable is Apple's first to include the U1 Ultra Wideband chip, according to technical specifications listed on the company's website.
 Apple's UWB solution debuted with iPhone 11 in 2019.